 (h) As part of your application, submit only the Human-Subjects-Clinical-Trials-Information form.
 This contains all of the information required by NIH (captured inside three levels of PDF attachments!).

 - IRB approval letter or exemption letter with valid dates shown.
 It is imperative that the project title in your IRB protocol and the IRB approval letter match the project title given on your project application.
 If your project will involve American Indian participants, NIH requires tribal IRB approval.
-This can be a time consuming process.
+This can be a time-consuming process.
 Consult with CAIRHE for guidance.
 Once you have tribal IRB approval, you will also need to submit an application to MSU IRB, although the tribal IRB will be the IRB of record for NIH.
-See http://www.montana.edu/irb/index.html for MSU IRB application procedures and deadlines.
-If your IRB application has not been approved prior to the deadline for this RFP, submit an explanation with your RFP application and state when you expect approval.
-We cannot submit any application to NIH for approval without prior IRB approval.
-Start planning early!
+See http://www.montana.edu/orc/irb/index.html for MSU IRB application procedures and deadlines.

 - Human subjects education certification for PIs and key personnel.
 All personnel involved in human subjects research must have completed the base training "IRB Social and Behavioral Research."
 If the research also qualifies as a clinical trial, any personnel involved in the design and/or execution of the trial must ALSO complete the training "IRB Good Clinical Practice (GCP) for Social and Behavioral Research, Best Practices in Clinical Research."
 See http://www.montana.edu/orc/training/citi/index.html for information about, and access to, MSU’s CITI training module.
 CITI certification must be repeated every three years.

 See PHS 398 Instructions, Section 4.4, pages 22–25.
 Text limit: Do not exceed the “Initial Budget” page for budget.
 There is no limit for the budget justification; use the appropriate level of detail.

-Use the form Initial-Budget-2019 (referred to as “Form Page 4” in the instructions).
+Use the form Initial-Budget-2020 (referred to as “Form Page 4” in the instructions).
 Note that Equipment includes only items that exceed $5,000 in unit cost.
 Itemize participant and community advisory board incentives under Supplies.
 (Call them “incentives.”
 Do NOT call them “stipends” or “honoraria,” which at NIH refer to different, prohibited costs.)
 If you budget for speaker fees, include those under Consultant Costs or Other Expenses and call them “speaker fees,” not “honoraria.”
 For help with benefit estimates, consult the OSP Information Sheet: http://www.montana.edu/research/osp/infosheet.html.